rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{< highlight javascript >}}
 npm install bcrypt --save
 {{< /highlight >}}

+Note: If you run into any problems with bcrypt on Windows while installing it, you can try out a substitute called {{% a_blank "bcrypt.js" "https://github.com/dcodeIO/bcrypt.js" %}}.
+It is slower, but people reported that it works on their machine.

 Now it is possible to hash the password with bcrypt in the user's resolver function when it gets created on a `signUp` mutation.
 There is also an alternative way with Sequelize.
 In your user model, define a hook function that is executed every time a user entity is created: